Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 What the Research Says About Medical Weed for PTSD

 Cannabis stimulates and activates the CB-1 receptors.
-This is a reason medical weed is used as an option for PTSD treatment.
+These cannabinoid receptors are a reason medical weed is used as an option for PTSD treatment.
 CB1 receptors play a role in helping trauma-related memories.
 They reduce fear-related anxiety and improve stress reactivity.
 This helps sleep quality.
 It also supports the re-learning of emotion-laden memories.

 A 2018 review of medical weed for PTSD treatment summarized years of research.
 It shows how the “entourage effect” of CBD, THC, and other compounds in activated weed helps to: